3.5.3 |

 is nothing else than relevantism without a principle of equality.

-Those who suggested this, however, would not have understood
+Those who would suggest this, however, would not have understood the

-principle of relevance is that it provides a basis of inherent
+vis-à-vis the principle of relevance is that it provides a basis of

-of egalitarianism, any distinction made must be relevant
+Within the confines of egalitarianism, any distinction made must be

 proportionality; within the confines of neutralism in general,